meteor/meteor/docs/source/expired-certificate.md

 Also note that if you are running old distributions, like Ubuntu 16 and before, locally, or in any of your CI pipelines you may also face this issue.
 In this case, we do recommend updating your distribution, or your local repository of root certificates (the how-to of this varies based on your distribution).

+This is not a Meteor or Galaxy issue, but it's a change in the Let's Encrypt certificate in our resources that you are accessing.

 <h2 id="server-requests">Requests failing</h2>